One of the most overlooked means for healing in our world is reflection.

 Hopefully, I’m making it clear enough that this is not a call to isolate yourself.
 Not at all.
 We all need each other for processing and healing.
 What I’m talking about specifically is processing through (especially initially) those deep childhood wounds, if you’ve never done that before, or haven’t done it in a way that was truly transformational.

 And a final note: Too often, people think of therapy in only one way.
-There are, in fact, many therapies, some of which can be helpful even for those will serious mental illnesses.
+There are, in fact, many therapies, some of which can be helpful even for those with serious mental illnesses.
 This is not to minimize mental illnesses; they are very real and need to be addressed in multiple ways.
 That said, various therapies (especially those that focus on the mind-body connection) can go a long way, and I’m hopeful about the future of research and discovery in this area.

 Connecting the Highs and Lows with Your Creativity